ploxiln/reflex/README.md

 ### Open file limits

+(This is probably no longer applicable, after the switch from fsnotify to watcher.)

 Reflex currently must hold an open file descriptor for every directory it's watching, recursively.
 If you run reflex at the top of a big directory tree, you can easily run into file descriptor limits.
 You might see an error like this: